Salario: Why, I am sure, if he forfeit, thou wilt not take his flesh: what's that good for?

 - Fatal Instinct.
 In the backstory, Max Shady threatened to cut off his lawyer Ned Ravine's penis after Ravine lost Shady's case.

 - In the sequel, we get this exchange: "You got kids?"
-"No." "You want 'em?" between an MIB guard and a bulldog.
+"No." "You want 'em?" between an MIB guard and Frank the Pug.

 - In The Three Musketeers (1993) when Cardinal Richelieu starts making advances on Lady DeWinter she pulls a knife and holds it to his crotch.
 Richelieu warns that he can have her executed with "a snap of [his] fingers" to which she replies, "And with a flick of my wrist I could change your religion"; he backs off.

 - Fight Club.
 The threat to cut off someone's balls happens a few times.
 This is, after all, a movie about men who are deeply insecure about their masculinity.

 - 9 to 5.
 Finally losing her temper at her Bad Boss, Doralee (Dolly Parton) threatens to "get that gun of mine, and turn you from a rooster to a hen in one shot!"